Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/2_Assemble_Robot.rst

 Step 9 Run Servo Program (Necessary)
 ****************************************************************

-Connect All 12 black servos and 1 blue servo to servo port Randomly.
+Connect :combo:`red font-bolder:All` 12 **black** servos and 1 :combo:`blue font-bolder:blue` servo to servo port :combo:`red font-bolder:Randomly`.
 And install batteries.
 Push batteries to “+” ends.

 .. image:: ../_static/imgs/Chapter_2_Assemble_Robot/Chapter2_33.png
     :align: center

-You can still use cable to power Raspberry Pi with switches ON.
+**You can still use cable to power Raspberry Pi** with switches ON.
 If you disconnect cable, the batteries will power Raspberry Pi.
-Press S1 and S2 and there will be two indicators ON.
+Press **S1 and S2** and there will be two indicators ON.

 .. image:: ../_static/imgs/Chapter_2_Assemble_Robot/Chapter2_34.png
     :align: center

 Turn on the Raspberry Pi.
-Make sure all three steps in Chapter 1 have been performed correctly.
-If you haven’t done that, please perform the steps in Chapter 1 first.
+Make sure all three steps in :combo:`red font-bolder:Chapter 1` have been performed correctly.
+If you haven't done that, please perform the steps in :combo:`red font-bolder:Chapter 1 first`.

 a.
 Type the following command to enter servo code folder “Server”.